 FOREX-Dollar hits two-week high on tensions over Ukraine

-Feb 14 (Reuters) - The dollar rose on Monday to a two-week high as investors sought safe-haven assets on fears that Russia is preparing to invade Ukraine.
+Feb 14 (Reuters) - The dollar rose on Monday along with the yen and Swiss franc as investors rushed into safe-haven assets on fears that Russia is preparing to invade Ukraine.

 Russia could make such a move at any time and might create a surprise pretext for an attack, according to the United States, which reaffirmed on Sunday a pledge to defend "every inch" of NATO territory.
 Moscow denied any such plans and has accused the West of "hysteria".